davexxx1214/vibecoding/README_EN.md

 ## 🎯 Core Philosophy

-VibeCoding transforms your VS Code workspace into an **intelligent knowledge graph** through three core concepts:
+VibeKnowledge transforms your VS Code workspace into an **intelligent knowledge graph** through three core concepts:

 ### 1. Entities
 Elements in your codebase with precise code locations: